-Grant Russell, age 63, has served as our Chief Financial Officer since 2000 and as a member of our board of directors since April 3, 2009.
+Grant Russell, age 64, has served as our Chief Financial Officer since 2000 and as a member of our board of directors since April 3, 2009.
 From 1997 to 2004, Mr. Russell developed and subsequently sold a successful software firm and a new concept computer store and cyber café.
-In 1984, he co-founded Advanced Gravis Computer (Gravis), which, under his leadership as President, grew to become the world's largest PC and Macintosh joystick manufacturer with sales of \$44,000,000 worldwide and 220 employees.
+In 1984, he co-founded Advanced Gravis Computer (Gravis), which, under his leadership as President, grew to become the world's largest PC and Macintosh joystick manufacturer with sales of \$44 million worldwide and 220 employees.
 Gravis was listed on NASDAQ and the Toronto Stock Exchange.
 In September 1996 it was acquired by a US-based Fortune 100 company in a successful public tender offer.
 Mr. Russell holds a Bachelor of Commerce degree in finance from the University of British Columbia and is both a US Certified Public Accountant and a Canadian Chartered Professional Accountant.
-Mr. Russell resides in Vancouver, British Columbia, Canada.
+Mr. Russell resides in Vancouver, British Columbia, Canada and has a secondary residence in West Henrietta, New York.
 Mr. Russell's business executive and financial experience qualifies him to serve on our board of directors.

-Alexander Ruckdaeschel, age 43 joined our board of directors in November 2012.
-Since March 2001, Mr. Ruckdaeschel has worked in the financial industry in the United States and Europe and as a co-founder, partner and or in senior management.
+Alexander Ruckdaeschel, age 44, joined our board of directors in November 2012.
+Since March 2001, Mr. Ruckdaeschel has worked in the financial industry in the United States and Europe as a co-founder, partner and or in senior management.
 Mr. Ruckdaeschel cofounded Herakles Capital Management and AMK Capital Advisors in 2008.
 Mr. Ruckdaeschel has also been a partner with Alpha Plus Advisors, from 2006 to 2010, and Nanostart AG, from 2002 to 2006, where he was the head of their U.S. group.
 Mr. Ruckdaeschel has significant experience in startup operations as the manager of DAC Nanotech-Fund and Biotech-Fund from 2002 to 2006.
 Following service in the German military, Mr. Ruckdaeschel was a research assistant at Dunmore Management focusing on intrinsic value identifying firms that were undervalued and had global scale potential.
 From October 1992 to October 2000 Mr. Ruckdaeschel was in the German military and supported active operations throughout the Middle East while also participating as a professional biathlon athlete.
 Mr. Ruckdaeschel's financial experience qualifies him to serve on our board of directors.

-Michael Scott, age 70, is a Professor of Law at the Southwestern Law School in Los Angeles, CA. Previously, he was Partner at various legal firms specializing in Technology and IP Practices, including Perkins Coie LLP, and Graham & James.
+Michael Scott, age 71, joined our of directors in June 2013.
+Mr. Scott has been a Professor of Law at the Southwestern Law School in Los Angeles, CA, since 2006.
+Previously, he was Partner at various legal firms specializing in Technology and IP Practices, including Perkins Coie LLP, and Graham & James.
 He previously served on the board of Sanctuary Woods Multimedia, Inc., a NASDAQ publicly traded company.
 He is the author of 7 books on Technology Law as well as the writer of numerous legal IP-related articles published in journals, newspapers and magazines.
 He is the Founder and Editor-in-Chief of the E-Commerce Law Report and the Cyberspace Lawyer.
 Mr. Scott's technology and intellectual property experience qualify him to serve on our board of directors.